PX4/PX4-user_guide/en/flight_controller/snapdragon_flight_advanced.md

 ### Board doesn't start / is boot-looping / is bricked

+The only solution here will be to try and update the Android/Linux image on your board.
+If you happen to have a [P2 board](#do-i-have-a-p1-or-p2-board), you should be able to reset the Snapdragon to the recovery image by starting up the Snapdragon while shorting the two pins next to where J3 is written (The two rectangular pins in-between the corner hole and the MicroSD card slot almost at the edge of the board.

+If that does not work you can try one of the following two options to put the board into fastboot mode, which will then enable you to update the Android/Linux image.

+If everything fails, you probably need to request help from intrinsyc.

+#### Recover via fastboot (method 1)

 If you can still connect to the board using the serial console and get to a prompt such as:

 ```